madmurphy/libconfini/MANUAL.md

 NODE #4 - TYPE: 4, DATA: 'now=Sunday April 3rd, 2016', VALUE: ''
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As one can see, all comments but `now=Sunday April 3rd, 2016` would be parsed as disabled entries -- which is not what the author intended.
+As you can see, all comments but `now=Sunday April 3rd, 2016` would be parsed as disabled entries -- which is not what the author intended.
 Therefore, if you want to ensure that such INI file is parsed properly, you can follow two possible approaches.

 **1. Intervene on the INI file.** The reason why `now=Sunday April 3rd, 2016` has been properly parsed as a comment -- despite it really looks like a disabled entry -- is because it has been nested in a comment block opened by more than one leading comment marker (in this case the two `##`).
 As a general rule, _**libconfini** never parses a comment beginning with more than one leading comment marker as a disabled entry_, therefore this is the surest way to ensure that proper comments are always considered as such.